-billy connelly once said that his wife thought a pint was the size of a door. in his drinking days he would call over his shoulder “just going out for a pint” and come back plastered. last night i went out for a pint, juts to catch the secong half of the football, before returning and packing. while in Hollywoods, I started chatting to Sean, an American with a liberal streak but a profound knowledge of boxing.
+Billy Connelly once said that his wife thought a pint was the size of a door.
+In his drinking days he would call over his shoulder “just going out for a pint” and come back plastered. last night I went out for a pint, just to catch the second half of the football, before returning and packing. while in Hollywoods, I started chatting to Sean, an American with a liberal streak but a profound knowledge of boxing.
 He grew up in a boxing family, met many famous fighters and has cinecam footage of himself on Muhammad Ali’s shoulders from 1978.
 That is class.

 So we talked boxing and martial arts and mixed martial arts fighting.
-His enthuasiasm matched mine and he told me many inside stories from the fight game. one beer led to another and then it was 4 in the morning. i was in a club and chatting to an english guy while sean danced.
-I woke up ay 8.45am just in time to miss my flight. genius dan. i dunno what happened to sean, probably still dancing. meanwhile i’m at the airport, awaiting the next flight today, about to get some sleep. i’ll keep you informed of my dreams.
+His enthusiasm matched mine and he told me many inside stories from the fight game. one beer led to another and then it was 4 in the morning.
+I was in a club and chatting to an English guy while Sean danced.
+I woke up at 8.45AM just in time to miss my flight.
+Genius Dan.
+I dunno what happened to Sean, probably still dancing.
+Meanwhile I’m at the airport, awaiting the next flight today, about to get some sleep.
+I’ll keep you informed of my dreams.

 I don’t know why this has lingered or created this funny feeling but it has.
 I walked into Hollywoods last night, a bar on the main strip, a bar I go to watch football in, desperately trying to see the screen over the throngs of Irish millers.
 Last night Todd and I were confronted by reeves and silence.
-The bar was felt empty, eerie-esque, devoid of positivity.
+The bar was felt empty, eerie, devoid of a vibe.
 Below the reeves lay the picture of Barry, the bar owner, a balding, smiling Barry.
 I know Barry.

-Maybe its cos I’m going to Thailand next week, maybe it’s the bar for which I hold little affection but go regularly, but I think its the suddenness.
+Maybe it’s because I’m going to Thailand next week.
+Maybe it’s the bar for which I hold little affection but go regularly, a reflection of my own sadness.
+Or I think its the suddenness.
 I’ll get over it.
 I always do.
 But I’m starting to think that’s a problem.
 I don’t care enough.
 In my life, I’ve travelled extensively, met liberally, and left casually.
 I remember all my friends but when over 100,000 people die per day, affecting many more, maybe I should remember them more.
 Or even give them a call.
 Sure we’re busy and the world goes on, but someday it won’t.

 Koreans are fully prepared for the rain.
 Huge golf umbrellas, fit for a Godzilla, rise up at the first grey cloud, threatening to take my eye, forcing a despairing, desperate lunge to the side to avoid laceration.
 For as we know, Koreans don’t really think about other people too much.
 It’s thoroughly pissed me off this summer.
 What type of summer lasts a few weeks, followed by four weeks letdown rain and then autumn?